 Ruby-throated hummingbirds grow to about 3 inches in length.
 They have an iridescent green head and back, a white belly and a needle-like bill.
 Males have a metallic, ruby red throat and a forked tail; females have a grayish throat and their tail is squared with a white tip.

-These birds are found in forests, orchards, freshwater swamps and backyard gardens.
-They usually live alone, generally only coming together with another hummingbird to mate.
+Forests, orchards, freshwater swamps and backyard gardens.
+Usually live alone, generally only coming together with another hummingbird to mate.

 Visits the Chesapeake Bay watershed from late spring through early autumn.
-The ruby-throated hummingbird flies nearly 1,000 miles round-trip each year as it migrates to and from its breeding grounds.
+Flies nearly 1,000 miles round-trip each year as it migrates to and from its breeding grounds.

 To feed, the hummingbird uses its needle-like bill to sip nectar from red, tubular flowers such as crossvine and cardinal flower.
 It hovers in the air while feeding.